 This is but one of the many ways in which South Africans choose to vent their frustrations – at other road users.

-In the results of a Wheels24 poll, 43% of drivers admitted to swearing often while driving, 26% admitted to swearing almost constantly, 24% admitted to swearing only on a particularly bad day and just 7% have admitted to possessing Buddhist Monk-type levels of self-restraint.
+In the results of a Wheels24 poll last year, 43% of drivers admitted to swearing often while driving, 26% admitted to swearing almost constantly, 24% admitted to swearing only on a particularly bad day and just 7% have admitted to possessing Buddhist Monk-type levels of self-restraint.

 You don’t really know how to swear until you know how to drive.

-Furthermore, earlier this month, OnePoll published a study (commissioned by Hyundai) revealing that the average South African driver swears 41 times for every 160km travelled – or around 152 times a month.
+Furthermore, a study published by OnePoll (commissioned by Hyundai) revealed that the average South African driver swears 41 times for every 160km travelled – or around 152 times a month.